eeyorebot/eeyore/README.md

    a pipeline of issues tracking progress.

 Basically, Issues are wonderfully simple, but if you want a little bit more, it can hurt.
-Marvin can help.
+Eeyore can help.

-## Using Marvin
+## Using Eeyore

 Right now, you can’t.
 Sorry.
 Still working on the initial stuff.
-The intention will be to build and release something that supports giving others traige rights without themselves needing commit bit.
+The intention will be to build and release something that supports giving others triage rights without themselves needing commit bit.
 In other words:

-1. You give Marvin commit bit on your project.
+1. You give Eeyore commit bit on your project.
-2. You tell Marvin who can triage your project.
+2. You tell Eeyore who can triage your project.
-3. Those users use Marvin to do issue triage, and he does it on their behalf.
+3. Those users use Eeyore to do issue triage, and he does it on their behalf.

 ## Acknowledgements